 Dr. and Mrs. Campbell had a son named Henry McKellar Campbell born to them in Wheatley on the 9th of May, 1907.
 “Mac” died at the Public General Hospital in Chatham, on the 13th of July, 1928 of appendicitis.
 He was 21 years old.
 At the time of his death, he was a clerk at the First National Bank in Detroit.
 He was the only child of Dr. and Mrs. Campbell.

 Poor health forced Dr. Campbell to retire in 1913.
 He resumed a medical practice in Listowel, Ontario during World War I as part of his war effort.
-After the war ended, Dr. Campbell retired again to his home in Sleepy Hollow, west of Blenheim.
-He enjoyed gardening.
-Mrs. Campbell was an accomplished writer.
+After the war ended, Dr. Campbell retired again to his home in “Sleepy Hollow”, which is located west of Blenheim off of Highway #3.

 Dr. Campbell was buried at the Craford Cemetery, Cedar Springs, Ontario.
 During his lifetime, Dr. Campbell had restored the cemetery, which had become unkempt.
-Mrs. Campbell died on the 4th of March, 1962 and she was buried beside her husband and son Mac.
+Mrs. Campbell died at the Public General Hospital in Chatham on the 4th of March, 1962.
+She was buried beside her husband and their son Mac.